isogeo/doc-admin/Help/en/features/documentation/md_fields_autos.md

     * the metadata character encoding;
     * the unique identifier;
-    * the metadata record's point of contact.
+    * the metadata record&apos;s point of contact.